 Pearson Education retains the copyright to the slides, but allows restricted copying for teaching purposes.
 It is a condition that the source and copyright notice is preserved on all the material.
 This means that you can show the slides, of course, but also modify the slides and make hand-out copies for teaching purposes, as long as you state the source and copyright notice.

 A suggested course plan (curriculum) for a 12-week course in user interface design.
+The plan is based on my own experiences during many years of teaching the course.
 The book contains several training projects and exam questions.
 Additional training projects and solutions for some of the exercises are available for teachers.
 Since these exercises are mandatory on some courses around the world, we make sure the solutions are not available on-line.
 If you are a teacher, contact the author at firstname.lastname@example.org.

 The addition to the book is five new sections for Chapter 3.
-They explain the typical patterns for showing data from an E/R model, for instance as form-subform, table with detail window, etc.
+They explain the typical patterns for showing data from a database (an E/R model), for instance as form-subform, table with detail window, etc.

-This book teaches you how to construct graphical user interfaces with advanced functionality.
+The tutorial is still available.
+Most Access applications today use Access 2010, while the book shows screens from Access 2007.
+They are similar, but also have confusing differences.
+The book teaches you how to construct graphical user interfaces with advanced functionality.
 It covers database creation; user interfaces with windows, menus, etc.; database queries; and advanced user interfaces with Visual Basic.
-If you want a printed version, print on both sides of A4 paper so that text and figure oppose correctly.
-The figures from the tutorial are available as Access PowerPoint slides.
-The July 2011 version has a few minor changes, explained on page 2 of the document.
+If you want a printed version, print on both sides of the paper, so that text and figure oppose correctly.
+The figures from the tutorial are available as: Access PowerPoint slides.

 There is also a free Visual Basic Reference card (version 2007).
 Download the file and print it in colors on both sides of an A4 sheet, landscape mode.
 Fold it along the middle.

 Some readers of the Access tutorial have asked for a demo version of the hotel system.
-I have made the first functional prototype available (for Access 2000 and 2003).
+I have made the first functional prototype available (for Access 2007).
+It works for Access 2010 too, but menu details look wrong.
 Right-click the links and save the targets somewhere on your local disk.
 Then open it from there.
 As a typical prototype, it has many clumsy solutions.
 After making the prototype, I experimented with Access to find the clean solutions explained in the Access tutorial.

 2003: Soren Lauesen: Task Descriptions as Functional Requirements.
 IEEE Software 2003, March/April, pp. 58-65.
 This paper is the first scientific presentation of the task concept, which we invented around 1997.